About Media Recording

 Q: Can I search for movies by ISBN?

 ISBN search is a book-specific feature.
 Movie and album information must be entered manually.
+However, you can search streaming services, rental stores, and review sites from the database search menu.

 Q: Can I change an existing book entry to a movie?

 Yes.
 Edit the book information and add any video credit (Director, Direction, Screenplay, Cast, or Music).
 The app will automatically switch to video mode.
-For music, add Composer, Conductor, Singer, or Performer.
+For music, add Lyricist, Composer, Conductor, Singer, or Performer.

 Q: Can I record TV dramas or anime series?